ecatanzani/eFlux/README.md

 =======

 This is a C++ software that computes the all-electron spectrum in a given energy range using DAMPE flight data.

+Practical information:

+* All the information contained in the flight data are incapsulated using a **TTree**, according to **ROOT** framework.
+* **XROOTD** will be the default protocol to aceess remote data, both flight and MC.
+This protocol permits to execute the software indipendently on the target farm, avoidint to specify custom paths for each one of them or to move large amounts of data.

 Software usage: